-Recovery Status The herring fishery in the Sound has been closed for 11 of the 17 years since the spill.
+The herring fishery in the Sound has been closed for 15 of the 21 years since the spill.
 The population began increasing again in 1997 and the fishery was opened briefly in 1997 and 1998.
 However, the population increase stalled in 1999, and recent research suggests that the opening of the fishery in 1997 and 1998 stressed an already weakened population and contributed to the 1999 decline.
-The fishery has been closed since then, including 2006.
-No trend suggesting healthy recovery has occurred over the last eight years.
+The fishery has been closed since then and no trend suggesting healthy recovery has occurred.